 Today, the former Hunters Point Power Plant is gone, the soil cleanup is more than 95 percent complete and groundwater cleanup efforts are nearing completion.
 For a detailed update about cleanup and restoration efforts, see the Closure and Cleanup page of this site.
 If you are interested in following progress being made at the site or attending a community meeting, please see the Community Involvement page for more information.

-The cleanup project is being performed under the oversight of the California Department of Toxic Substances Control (DTSC) and in compliance with the rules and requirements of the City and County of San Francisco, the Bay Area Air Quality Management District and the San Francisco Bay Conservation and Development Commission.
+The cleanup project is being performed under the oversight of the California Department of Toxic Substances Control (DTSC) and in compliance with the rules and requirements of the City and County of San Francisco, the Bay Area Air Quality Management District (BAAQMD) and the San Francisco Bay Conservation and Development Commission (BCDC).

 As the cleanup project enters its final phase, we are also planning for future and interim (temporary) uses of the site.
 The NOW Hunters Point Program, which was launched on the site in 2013, continues to provide a platform for exploring possible interim uses for the site.
 For more information, go to www.nowhunterspoint.com.

 PG&E made a commitment to the community to provide local job opportunities while working to close, dismantle, cleanup and restore the Hunters Point Site, and we are keeping our promise.
 There has been a successful community hiring program in place since the dismantling work began in 2006.
 See the Local Jobs section for more information about this initiative.

 If you have any questions about the work taking place, please feel free to contact us